MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/back-up-customizations.md

   - The XML definition files (.ACTIONS files) are stored in the 16\TEMPLATE\< _LCID_>\Workflow directory.

-  - An XML entry to mark the action as an authorized type is stored in the Web.config file for the Web applications in which it is used.
+  - An XML entry to mark the action as an authorized type is stored in the Web.config file for the Web applications in which it's used.

     If the farm workflows use custom actions, you should use a file backup system to protect these files and XML entries.
 Similar to features such as Web Parts and event receivers, these files should be reapplied to the farm as needed after recovery.